IBM/zopeneditor-about/README.md

 - Refactoring such as "rename symbol"
 - Search and replace refactoring across multiple program files

-For the [Job Control Language (JCL)](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zconcepts/zconc_whatisjcl.htm) the extension provides simple syntax highlighting.
+For the Job Control Language (JCL), the extension provides simple syntax highlighting.

 To learn more about the IBM Z Open Editor extension's capabilities, we suggest that you walk through our [**full documentation**](https://ibm.github.io/zopeneditor-about/Docs/introduction.html) and try it with the [example repository](https://github.com/IBM/zopeneditor-tutorial) provided on GitHub.